 What are my work restrictions?

-b) students must not pursue a career by filling a permanent full time vacancy
+- pursue a career by filling a permanent full-time vacancy.

 Postgraduate taught students

-Postgraduate students who have a restriction on working are allowed to work a maximum of 20 hours a week during term time and full time during the Christmas and Easter Vacation only.
+- work a maximum of 20 hours a week during term time

-During the summer term you cannot be considered to be on vacation until you have completed all elements of your degree, including submission of your dissertation or final corrections to your thesis.
-Once you've completed all elements of your degree and are waiting for your results then you will be able to work full time for a maximum of four months or until your Tier 4 visa expires, whichever is the earliest.
+- in the summer holiday, you must finish all elements of your degree, including submitting your dissertation or making final corrections to your thesis.
+You can then work full time for up to four months or until your Tier 4 visa expires, whichever is the earliest.

 Postgraduate research students